jtobin/declarative/README.md

 everything you might need (including GHC).

-You'll want to use the [Stackage nightly resolver](https://www.stackage.org/nightly) until the next LTS version picks up these libraries.

-With that out of the way it's just a matter of
+You'll want to use the [Stackage nightly resolver](https://www.stackage.org/nightly) for now, until the next LTS version is released.
+But with that out of the way it's just a matter of

 ```
 $ stack install declarative
 ```

+See the test suite for some example usage.